Monday, September 26, 2011

 Installation

-The latest version is available here.
-It is a zip file.
 The files in the Remote directory should be copied into your user's Remote directory:

 • OSX: Macintosh HD/Library/Application Support/Propellerhead Software/Remote